-Central Coast Stadium is situated on the scenic Central Coast in Gosford, on the corner of Dane Drive & Central Coast Highway (formerly Pacific Highway).
+Central Coast Stadium is situated in Gosford, located within the scenic Central Coast area, on the corner of Dane Drive and Central Coast Highway (formerly Pacific Highway).

-Central Coast Stadium has earned a reputation as one of Australia's most picturesque venues and upon viewing the idyllic bayside stadium, it is easy to see why.
+Central Coast Stadium has earned a reputation as one of Australia's most picturesque venues and upon viewing the idyllic waterfront stadium, it is easy to see why.

 With a total capacity of 20,059, Central Coast Stadium has played host to many major events.
-These include International Rugby Union, National Rugby League and National A-League Football matches, branching out to boxing, motorcross and open-air rock concerts as well as a multitude of local sporting and community events.
+These include international Rugby Union, National Rugby League and National A-League Football matches.
+The stadium has also hosted boxing, motorcross and open-air rock concerts as well as being the home of multitude local sporting and community events.

-The arrival of the Central Coast Mariners in 2005/06 provides the sports public of the Central Coast with their first exclusively owned and nationally exposed sporting team.
+The arrival of the Central Coast Mariners in 2005/06 provided the sporting public of the Central Coast with their first exclusively owned and nationally exposed sporting team.

 Consequently, the Mariners became the first team of Australia-wide profile to be permanently based at Central Coast Stadium.

-In 2014, Management rights of the stadium reverted back to Gosford City Council after John Singleton concluded his 7 year management lease on the stadium on January 31st 2014.
+In 2014, management rights of the stadium reverted back to Gosford City Council after John Singleton concluded his 7 year management lease on the stadium on January 31 2014.

-December 31st 2013 also marked the conclusion of Bluetongue Brewery naming rights sponsorship, the stadium is now being reffered to as Central Coast Stadium until a new naming rights sponsor is found.
+December 31 2013 also marked the conclusion of Bluetongue Brewery naming rights sponsorship, the stadium is now being referred to as Central Coast Stadium until a new naming rights sponsor is found.